mincerafter42/mincerafter42.github.io/other-web-sites.md

 Likely require Javascript and eyes.

 - [Emojipedia](https://emojipedia.org); a database of emoji (helpful if you want to copy+paste one since you haven't memorized its codepoint(s))
+- [Free web counters for your website or blog](https://www.websiteout.ca/counter.php) (counters are images only; no text)

+  Experiment with URL parameters on [the example counter](https://counter.websiteout.net/example.php)!

+  S
+  : URL/unique ID to count visits for (has no effect on the example)

+  C
+  : Counter design (1—36)

+  D
+  : Digits to display (default: changes to fit)

+  N
+  : Positive integer to add to the count (default 0)

+  M
+  : Whether to count every visit or unique visitors (has no effect)

 - (the content's user-submitted so it could be anything) [Internet Archive](https://archive.org)
 - [jisho](https://jisho.org) when you gotta figure out what some japanese text says
 - [Just Solve The File Format Problem](http://fileformats.archiveteam.org/), a wiki of file format information.